 Происхождение «ядра» ямников, по данным исследователей, можно смоделировать из двух популяций, представленных в выборке. Одна из них представляет собой часть представителей среднестоговской культуры. А другая — двух людей из захоронений эпохи энеолита (около 4150–3600 годов до нашей эры), раскопанных в могильниках неподалеку от села Ремонтное в Ростовской области. Геномы этих людей относятся к так называемой нижневолжско-кавказской клине, а среди их предков, по всей видимости, были люди как с северным происхождением (на эту роль подходят индивиды из кластера Бережновка-II — Прогресс-II), так и с южным, связанным с кавказскими популяциями эпохи неолита.

-The scientists concluded that the origin of the Yamnaya core is best represented as a mixture of groups related to the Lower Volga-Caucasian wedge (about 80 percent of the gene pool) and the population from the Dnieper-Don interfluve, which had a significant number of ancestors dating back to Ukrainian Neolithic hunter-gatherers.
-At the same time, groups from the Lower Volga-Caucasian wedge also provide the missing components in the model, related to the Neolithic population of Anatolia and the ancient population of Siberia and Central Asia.
+The scientists concluded that the origin of the Yamnaya core is best understood as the result of admixture between groups belonging to the Lower Volga-Caucasian cline (approximately 80 percent of the gene pool) and populations from the Dnieper-Don interfluve, which had a significant number of ancestors descended from Ukrainian hunter-gatherers of the Neolithic era.
+Furthermore, groups from the Lower Volga-Caucasian cline also provide the missing components in the model, linked to Neolithic populations from Anatolia and ancient populations of Siberia and Central Asia.

-In addition to the origin of the Yamnaya, the researchers also focused on the analysis of the genomes of ancient people from Transcaucasia and Asia Minor.
-Thus, they discovered that as early as 4000 BC, the gene pool of people living in the territory of modern Armenia contained a significant contribution from groups belonging to the Lower Volga-Caucasian wedge.
-This, according to the researchers, indicates their migration to the south, where they mixed with the local population.
-Moreover, the contribution of these groups is also found in later populations that lived in the Bronze Age in the territory of Asia Minor.
-Ultimately, scientists see this as confirmation of the hypothesis that Indo-European languages, including those belonging to the Anatolian branch, could have come to this region along with migrants from beyond the Caucasus Mountains.
+In addition to the origins of the Yamnaya, the researchers also analyzed the genomes of ancient people from Transcaucasia and Asia Minor.
+They discovered that as early as 4000 BC, the gene pool of people living in what is now Armenia contained a significant contribution from groups belonging to the Lower Volga-Caucasian cline.
+This, according to the researchers, indicates their southward migration, where they interbred with the local population.
+Furthermore, contributions from these groups are also found in later populations that lived in Asia Minor during the Bronze Age.
+Ultimately, the scientists see this as confirmation of the hypothesis that Indo-European languages, including those belonging to the Anatolian branch, may have arrived in this region with migrants from beyond the Caucasus Mountains.

 N + 1 reported on other studies related to the Yamnaya culture.
-For example, scientists discovered that they had a genetic predisposition to multiple sclerosis.
+For example, scientists discovered a genetic predisposition to multiple sclerosis.
 Moreover, gene variants that increase the risk of developing this disease have been preserved in the gene pool of modern Europeans.